Your Guide to the Nightmare of the Pennsylvania Republican Primary for Senate

 But this would prove to be a difficult sell to a MAGA base that isn’t buying what Oz is attempting to sell, no matter how many times Oz puts on hunting gear.
 At the rally Trump held for Oz last week, for example, Oz was repeatedly booed.

-So if the base isn’t jibing with Trump’s endorsee, but also is taking heed to Oz and Trump’s attacks on McCormick as “the candidate of special interests and globalists and the Washington establishment,” who’s “ripping off the United States with bad trade deals and open borders,” is there a third option that might emerge?
+So if the base isn’t jibing with Trump’s endorsee, but also is taking heed of Oz’s and Trump’s attacks on McCormick as “the candidate of special interests and globalists and the Washington establishment,” who’s “ripping off the United States with bad trade deals and open borders,” is there a third option that might emerge?

 Oh, is there ever.

 Kathy Barnette tells a powerful life story.
 She was conceived when her mother, at 11 years old, was raped by a 21-year-old man.
-She says she grew up dirt poor on a pig farm in Alabama, but rose to be the first in her family to complete college, and she served in the armed forces reserves.
+She says she grew up dirt-poor on a pig farm in Alabama, but rose to be the first in her family to complete college, and she served in the armed forces.
 While the well-funded McCormick and Oz campaigns have largely been waging a broadcast campaign, Barnette has been putting in the work.

 “She’s been to every event, she goes to every debate, she doesn’t miss an opportunity to get earned media,” Vince Galko, a Pennsylvania Republican strategist, told me.
 “Her hard work is paying off at this point.”

-Barnette has surged late in recent polls, despite having spent a fraction of what McCormick, Oz and their allies have spent.
-And getting substantial air support as she looks to close out on an upset: The Club for Growth, a conservative PAC, booked $2 million worth of ads on her behalf last week, something that came as a surprise to the Barnette campaign itself.
+Barnette has surged late in recent polls, despite having spent a fraction of what McCormick, Oz, and their allies have.
+And she’s getting substantial air support as she looks to close out an upset: The Club for Growth, a conservative PAC, booked $2 million worth of ads on her behalf last week, something that came as a surprise to the Barnette campaign itself.
 Barnette’s rise has also coincided with that of Republican gubernatorial candidate Doug Mastriano, with the two working in support of each other.

 Both Barnette and Mastriano, a hard-right Christian nationalist who was enough of a presence at the Capitol on Jan.
-6 to be subpoenaed by the select committee over it, are sparking a proper Republican freak-out about how they could blow two important races in a strongly pro-Republican cycle.
+6, 2021, to be subpoenaed by the select committee over it, are sparking a proper Republican freakout about how they could blow two important races in a strongly pro-Republican cycle.

 Mastriano, at least, is a known quantity at this point, as he’s been a contender throughout the race.
 Barnette has been largely ignored until now, though.
 And the early digging on her suggests a proper vetting could be quite revealing—and not a task they want to hand off to the Democratic Party in a general election.